dffischer/pkgrepotools/offremote.md

 It is mostly used to port possibly modified parts of the local histroy to a remote repository not usually pushed to using tools like offbranch(1) or incorporating remote history into local branches.

-If the local branch does not yet exist, remote history will immedialty be pulled to the local branch.
-If a local branch already is present, it is assumed that the remote branch does not yet exist and pulling from there would thus lead to an error.
-If you know better, you may fetch the remote manually afterwards.

 ## OPTIONS